Air Force Training Group

-Each of the four major units, have a specific responsibility in relation to Air Force training, and report directly to Commander Air Force Training Group:
+Each of the major wings and units below has a specific responsibility to Air Force training, and report directly to Commander Air Force Training Group:

 Headquarters Air Force Training Group

 Headquarters Air Force Training Group (HQ AFTG) is responsible for providing policy guidance, support and strategic planning to Commander Air Force Training Group for the management of Air Force training.